holoviz/panel/examples/reference/custom_components/JSComponent.md

 :::

-#### `render` Function
+### `render` Function

 The `_esm` attribute must export the `render` function.
 It accepts the following parameters:

-- **`model`**: Represents the Parameters of the component and provides methods to `.watch` for changes, render child elements using `.get_child`, and `.send_event` back to Python.
+- **`model`**: Represents the Parameters of the component and provides methods to add (and remove) event listeners using `.on` and `.off`, render child elements using `.get_child`, and to `.send_event` back to Python.
 - **`view`**: The Bokeh view.
 - **`el`**: The HTML element that the component will be rendered into.

-Any HTML element returned from the `render` function will be appended to the HTML element (`el`) of the component but you may also manually append to and manipulate the `el`.
+Any HTML element returned from the `render` function will be appended to the HTML element (`el`) of the component but you may also manually append to and manipulate the `el` directly.

-The `render` function will be rerun when any rendered child is replaced.
+### Callbacks

+The `model.on` and `model.off` methods allow registering event handlers inside the render function.
+This includes the ability to listen to parameter changes and register lifecycle hooks.

+#### Change Events

+The following signatures are valid when listening to change events:

+- `.on('<parameter>', callback)`: Allows registering an event handler for a single parameter.
+- `.on(['<parameter>', ...], callback)`: Allows adding an event handler for multiple parameters at once.
+- `.on('change:<parameter>', callback)`: The `change:` prefix allows disambiguating change events from lifecycle hooks should a parameter name and lifecycle hook overlap.

-#### Other Lifecycle Methods
+#### Lifecycle Hooks

-DUMMY CONTENT.
-PLEASE HELP ME DESCRIBE THIS.

-- `initialize`: Runs once per widget instance at model initialization, facilitating setup for event handlers or state.
-- `teardown`: Cleans up resources or processes when a widget instance is being removed.
+- `after_layout`: Called once after the component laid out.
+- `after_render`: Called after the component has been rendered.
+- `remove`: Called when the component view is being removed from the DOM.

 ## Usage